nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 Given below is an example usage scenario and how the undo/redo mechanism behaves at each step.

-Step 1.
-The user launches the application for the first time.
+1. The user launches the application for the first time.
 The `VersionedPennyWise` will be initialized with the initial PennyWise state, and the `currentStatePointer` pointing to that single PennyWise state.

 ![UndoRedoState0](images/UndoRedoState0.png)

-Step 2.
-The user executes `delete 5` command to delete the 5th entry in the application.
+2. The user executes `delete 5` command to delete the 5th entry in the application.
 The `delete` command calls `Model#commitPennyWise()`, causing the modified state of the application after the `delete 5` command executes to be saved in the `pennyWiseStateList`, and the `currentStatePointer` is shifted to the newly inserted PennyWise state.

 ![UndoRedoState1](images/UndoRedoState1.png)

-Step 3.
-The user executes `add t/e …​` to add a new entry.
+3. The user executes `add t/e …​` to add a new entry.
 The `add` command also calls `Model#commitPennyWise()` , causing another modified PennyWise state to be saved into the `pennyWiseStateList`.

 ![UndoRedoState2](images/UndoRedoState2.png)